Saint Faro

-Saint Faro (or Burgundofaro; died c.
+Faro (or Burgundofaro; died c.
 675 AD), Count of Guînes, was bishop of Meaux.
 The family to which Faro belonged is known as the Faronids and is named after him.

 He is canonized as a saint in the Eastern Orthodox Church and Roman Catholic Church.

 History

 Burgundofaro was of an ancient noble Burgundian family.
 His father, Ageneric, was one of the principal lords at the Court of Theodebert II.